-Ubiquitous kaleidoscope tuk-tuks with their camera-wielding passengers zip by us and markets exude exotic aromas as we ride out along the Mekong on a quite road dotted with ethnic minority villages to the marvelous Kouang Si waterfall, a multi-level affair through lush vegetation that’s frankly outclassed by swimming-friendly deep-blue pools that stretch outwards from its base.
+Ubiquitous kaleidoscope tuk-tuks with their camera-wielding passengers zip by us and markets exude exotic aromas as we ride out along the Mekong on a quiet road dotted with ethnic minority villages to the marvelous Kouang Si waterfall, a multi-level affair through the lush vegetation that’s frankly outclassed by swimming-friendly deep-blue pools that stretch outwards from its base.

-Prying ourselves away from this exceptional hamlet is difficult but after several days of sensual and historical overload it was time to gear up and move southwards.
+Prying ourselves away from this exceptional hamlet is difficult but after several days of sensual and historical overload, it was time to gear up and move southwards.